telavivmakers/geek_code/README.md

 C++++ 		=	I'll be first in line to get the new cybernetic interface installed into my skull.
 C+++		=	You mean there is life outside of Internet?
 You're shittin' me!
 I haven't dragged myself to class in weeks.
 C++ 		=	Computers are a large part of my existence.
 I code in at least one language C+ 		=	Computers are fun and I enjoy using them.
+I also know that when it says 'press any key to continue', I don't have to look for a key labeled 'ANY'.
 C		=	Computers are a tool, nothing more.
 I use it when it serves my purpose.
 C- 		=	Anything more complicated than my calculator and I'm screwed.
 C-- 		=	Where's the on switch?
-C--- 		=	If you even mention computers, I will rip your head off!
+C--- 		=	Computer?
+Not interested.
+That's those machines with demons in them, right?
 ```
 ### U – UNIX
 It seems that a Unix-based operating system is the OS of choice among most geeks.
 In addition to telling us about your Unix abilities, you can also show which specific Unix OS you are using.
 To accomplish this, you include a letter showing the brand with your rating.
 For example: UL++++ would indicate a sysadmin running Linux.